boto/boto3/docs/source/guide/resources.rst

 It is recommended to create a resource instance for each thread in a multithreaded application rather than sharing a single instance among the threads.
 For example::

     import boto3
+    import boto3.session
     import threading

     class MyTask(threading.Thread):
         def run(self):
+            session = boto3.session.Session()
-            s3 = boto3.resource('s3')
+            s3 = session.resource('s3')
             # ... do some work with S3 ...

-In the example above, each thread would have its own instance of the S3 resource.
+In the example above, each thread would have its own Boto 3 session and its own instance of the S3 resource.
+This is a good idea because resources contain shared data when loaded and calling actions, accessing properties, or manually loading or reloading the resource can modify this data.